Beautiful Turkish Riviera – A Scenic Drive You Need To Discover!

 Ölündeniz:

-15-minute drive away from Ölündeniz Beach.
+If you visit Kayaköy you are an only 15-minute drive away from Ölündeniz Beach.
 By all means, enjoy the beach and all its easy tourist facilities.
 Take it easy and enjoy the breathtaking views.

 If you are a certified adrenaline junkie, you simply must go paragliding off the summit of Babadag mountain.
 Thanks to the stable weather conditions and stunning views, Ölündeniz is amongst Europe’s best paragliding sites!
 It’s a once-in-a-lifetime experience, you should try at least once.
-There are many companies offering paragliding in Ölündeniz, one of them being Skysports Turkey
+There are many companies offering paragliding in Ölündeniz, one of them being Skysports Turkey!

 The other thing you should give a go is walking a couple of kilometres of the Lycian Way.
 There is a starting point just above Ölündeniz with a car park and some signposts sending you off in the right direction.
 If you want amazing views over Ölündeniz without taking to the sky, this amazing stretch of the Lycian Way should be on your To-Do List!